d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 depends on the size of the holdout sets in question and whether they are merely being used to choose hyperparameters or if they are leaking information more directly.
-Nevertheless, it's good practice to curate real test sets (or multiple) and to be as conservative as possible about how often they are used.
+Nevertheless, it is good practice to curate real test sets (or multiple) and to be as conservative as possible about how often they are used.